patrickmmartin/pith-writings/dao_of_scratch/article.md

 | It's easy to share               | 1 |
 | It's satisfying to finish things | 1 |

-So, the games have it, which is fine- what is not immediately clear is the sheer breadth and depth of games created – perfect Space Invaders clone to Fantasy Football style games
+So, making games wins it, but the ability to express yourself is clearly highly valued.

 # Can it really all be Lovely In The Garden?

-*	Uses ActionScript
+* It's a social environment with quite young users interacting over the internet running arbitrary code.
-* Security concerns will always be with us
+  Security concerns will always be with us, but there are rules and admins which seem to work.
-*  TODO(PMM) Is there a dark scratch?
-* Is it addictive enough to prevent people progressing?
+* Is it addictive enough to prevent people progressing to HTML and python?
- * - to HTML (? barf)
- * to python (arguably more serious)
+  This is a concern: Scratch can seem to easily become the tool of choice to prototype an idea, which is dual edged, as it's a good to get an idea captured, but conversely it would be good to stretch oneself and branch out.
+However, when it comes to string processing, it's a safe bet that python is going to win hands down, though.

 # Lessons for "Grown ups"

-Here we come to the punchline: TODO(PMM) - think about some "contrast and compares" here.
-I have joked that some companies should figure out how to deploy their business apps using Scratch of something very like it.
+So here we come to the punchline: I have joked that some companies should figure out how to write and deploy their business apps using Scratch.
+That's not a serious proposition, but I suugest we can see that the secret of the success is all the Good Things, working to make the environment as frictionless as possible.
-Though, come to think of it, what would so wrong?

 Acknowledgments
 ---------